twilson63/permaweb-cookbook/docs/src/concepts/tags.md

 # Transaction Tags

-Like an immutable hard drive, Arweave storage is made up of transactions, these units of data are similar to files on a computer.
-Every transaction has defined identification information.
-A unique identifier, a signature, the wallet address that signed the transaction, the block height.
-There is an additional need or a mechanism to categorize these transactions for retrieval.
-This is where the concept of `Tags` come into existence.
-In the Arweave decentralized storage network, each transaction can have one or more tags associated with it.
-These tags are used to categorize and label transactions, and they can be used to query for specific transactions or groups of transactions within the network.
+Arweave is like a permanent append-only hard drive where each entry on the hard drive is its own unique transaction.
+Transactions have a unique transaction id, signature, and owner wallet address for the wallet that signed and paid for the transaction to be posted.
+When the transaction is mined it is added to a block with a specific block height.
+Along with the above properties Arweave provides a means of tagging transactions with user specified data.
+This allows users to assign a collection name value pairs in the form of custom tags to a transaction .
+This makes it possible to query Arweave later and find all the Transactions with a certain set of tags.
+The ability to filter transactions this way ends up being critical to supporting apps built on Arweave.

 ## What are Transaction Tags?